 Dried Cilantro on the Nesco Snackmaster Pro

-- Fresh cilantro rinsed, patted dry.
+- 2 pounds fresh cilantro rinsed, patted dry.
 Do not remove leaves from stems.

 - Place cilantro onto the dehydrator trays.